Loading Events

 Under cover of darkness, coalition naval forces executed amphibious landings south of Tripoli, establishing a foothold and beginning the push inland.
 Since first light, resistance has intensified.
 Over the past 72 hours, coalition units have reported increasing navigation errors, disrupted communications, and degraded weapon accuracy.
 Aircraft are drifting.
 Precision strikes are missing.
 Coordination is breaking down.

 Intelligence assesses a mobile GPS spoofing network operating in SIERRA is behind the disruption.
-As long as it remains active, coalition forces are unable to use GPS ordinance and navigation.
+As long as it remains active, coalition forces are unable to use GPS ordinance.

 At the same time, signals intercepts confirm mobile communication units moving through YANKEE, embedded within civilian infrastructure.
 These nodes are coordinating rebel defenses—keeping them connected, responsive, and dangerous.